emeti/WiPP/documentation/Ubuntu-INSTALL.md

 ### Hardware requirements

 CPUs (cores) - 4

 Memory - 8 GB

 Disk size - 50 GB

 There were some problems with using the default VMware Fusion VM settings for Ubuntu of 20GB disk / 1 CPU / small Mem .
-The problems were with conda environments environments (running out of disk space warnings) and with workflow runs (snakemake errors) - disappeared with resources increase outline above.
+The problems were with conda environments (running out of disk space warnings) and with workflow runs (snakemake errors) - disappeared with resources increase outline above.

 ## Install conda

-At the time of writing  there are [issues with snakemake and conda]() - there are some hacks to make new conda work with curent snakemake but they are all dirty hacks and would lead to further problems).
+At the time of writing  there are [still unresolved issues with snakemake and conda](https://bitbucket.org/snakemake/snakemake/issues/1115/cannot-activate-conda-enironment-using ) - there are some hacks to make new conda work with curent snakemake but they are all dirty hacks and would inevitably lead to further problems.

 This problem has been address by using an older version conda, the one which still is using the old (and non-portable/conflicing ) ``source activate`` instead of ``conda activate`` command for switching environments.

-Here is conda install
+Here is what to do to install a compatible (mini)conda version

 ```
 curl -sSL https://repo.anaconda.com/miniconda/Miniconda3-4.3.31-Linux-x86_64.sh -o miniconda3.sh